Project 6: The AssemblerBackground

 Write an Assembler program that translates programs written in the symbolic Hack assembly language into binary code that can execute on the Hack hardware platform built in the previous projects.Contract

-There are three ways to describe the desired behavior of your assembler: (i) When loaded into your assembler, a Prog.asm file containing a valid Hack assembly language program should be translated into the correct Hack binary code and stored in a Prog.hack file. (ii) The output produced by your assembler must be identical to the output produced by the Assembler supplied with the Nand2Tetris Software Suite. (iii) Your assembler must implement the translation specification given in Chapter 6, Section 2.Resources
+There are three ways to describe the desired behavior of your assembler: (i) When loaded into your assembler, a Prog.asm file containing a valid Hack assembly language program should be translated into the correct Hack binary code and stored in a Prog.hack file. (ii) The output produced by your assembler must be identical to the output produced by the Assembler supplied with the Nand2Tetris Software Suite. (iii) Your assembler must implement the translation specification given in Chapter 6, Section 2.Usage

 The relevant reading for this project is Chapter 6.
 Your assembler implementation can be written in any programming language (Java and Python being popular choices).
 Two useful tools are the supplied Assembler and the supplied CPU Emulator, both available in your tools directory.
 These tools allow experimenting with a working assembler before setting out to build one yourself.
 In addition, the supplied assembler provides a visual line-level translation GUI, and allows code comparisons with the outputs that your assembler will generate.
 For more information about these capabilities, refer to the supplied Assembler Tutorial ( )Proposed Implementation